Prenatal Vitamins for Each Stage of Pregnancy: Preconception – 3 Months Prior to Conception

 Talking to your Health Care Provider About Prenatal Vitamins

 The American Congress of Obstetricians and Gynecologists and the National Institutes of Health both recommend that women of child-bearing age take a daily vitamin that contains folic acid.
-This essential nutrient and others should be included in the diets of all women who planning for pregnancy.
+This essential nutrient and others should be included in the diets of all women who are planning for pregnancy.
 The Prenate® Vitamin Family helps support expecting moms with robust doses of key nutrients.
 Talk to your doctor to see if a Prenate® prenatal vitamin may be right for you to help fill nutritional gaps.